-- The aim was to study the evolution of human-piglet relationship over the conditioning [the variable 'Trial number', used as a continuous variable, referred as "Trial" in the models].
-The effect of treatment (positively handled at weaning H+ piglets or non handled H piglets) was tested as an interacting factor with Trial.
-Trial was also used as a random slope to take into account individual trajectories (Schielzeth and Forstmeier 2009).
-The following model_4 was built to test the behavioural response scores CondPCs (lmer) and the occurrence of missed contact initiated by the - 993 Model_4 <- (g)lmer (CondPCs / Missed contact ~ TrialTreatment + TrialHumanID + - 994 TrialReplicate + TreatmentReplicate + TreatmenthumanID + (1+ Trial | - 995 pigletID), (family=Binomial), data= data_Behaviour_Conditioning).
+- The aim was to study the evolution of human-piglet relationship over the conditioning [the variable - 999 'Trial number', used as a continuous variable, referred as "Trial" in the models].
+The effect of - 1000 treatment (positively handled at weaning H+ piglets or non handled H piglets) was tested as an - interacting factor with Trial.
+Trial was also used as a random slope to take into account individual - 1002 trajectories (Schielzeth and Forstmeier 2009).
+The following model 4 was built to test the - 1003 behavioural response scores CondPCs (lmer) and the occurrence of missed contact initiated by the - human during a session (presence/absence, binomial model, glmer): - 1005 Model_4 <- (g)lmer (CondPCs / Missed contact ~ TrialTreatment + TrialHumanID + - 1006 TrialReplicate + TreatmentReplicate + TreatmenthumanID + (1+ Trial | - 1007 pigletID), (family=Binomial), data= data_Behaviour_Conditioning). - For the analysis of vocal response scores, similarly to the Isolation/Reunion test, the piglet could - 1009 vocalise either when close to the human or away from them.
+We thus added the proximity factor in - the analysis of vocal response variables.
+The following model 5 was built : - 1011 Model 5 <- lmer (VocPCs ~ TrialTreatmentInProxArea+ TrialHumanID + - 1012 TrialReplicate + TreatmentReplicate + TreatmentHumanID + HumanIDInProxArea + - 1013 ReplicateInProxArea + (1+ Trial | pigletID), data= data Vocal Conditioning).